Gordon McPhee – delivered to St. Edward’s, Beauharnois

 Paul calls us to concern ourselves with the true enemy, the one who attacks the likeness of Jesus Christ in us, truth, righteousness, peace, faith, and salvation.
 The body of Christ standing together, helping and supporting one another to use the Word of God and prayer to defeat all these attacks that would diminish the light of Christ in us.
 It is this witness in us that Satan, the true enemy, wishes to extinguish.
 The evil in the world is simply a symptom of the lack of light.
 The battle to be won is for your heart and it is fought on the ground of God’s Word and fervent prayer.

-“Take all the help you can get, every weapon God has issued, so that when its all over but the shouting youll still be on your feet.
+“Take all the help you can get, every weapon God has issued, so that when it’s all over but the shouting you’ll still be on your feet.
 (Ephesians 6:14 [MSG]”

 WILL THE REAL ENEMY, PLEASE STAND UP?